 Scaling your platform and performance tweaks

-On high workloads or increasing traffic to your website/application you may need to improve your basic setup.
-We offer some possibilities to do this:
+On high workloads or increasing traffic to your website/application there might be a need to make infrastructural changes to improve the setup.

-We recommend redundant systems.
-That's the reason why our default setup includes two application servers.
-Not only reliability is improved (if one appserver goes down, the other one continues to serve requests) but also load is balanced between the two application servers.
-If your application servers run out of resources the easiest way to improve the performance is to start an additional application server instance and add it to the loadbalancing.
-In most cases this solution is better than just vertically scaling your servers as it increases redundancy too.
-If one of your vertically scaled application servers goes down the only one left may not be able to bear the workload.
-You would need huge VMs to balance this.
-Your setup should be designed to stand the outage of one of your application servers.
-Scaling horizontally also allows you to increase your performance for a short time without changing the setup on your already existing machines (temporarily boot additional instances).
+We strongly recommend redundant systems.
+That is the reason why our default setup includes two application servers.
+Not only is reliability improved (if one server is down, the other one continues to serve requests) but also load is shared between the two application servers.
+If your application servers run out of resources the easiest way to improve the performance is to start an additional application server instance and add it to the load balancing.

-By using this technique, we are able to handle a six-digit amount of concurrent visitors to a Ruby-backed website.
-You have to set your Cache-Control Header correct and we have to enable HTTP caching on our loadbalancers.
+By using this feature, we are able to handle a six-digit amount of concurrent visitors to a Ruby-backed website.
+You have to set your Cache-Control Header correctly and we need to enable HTTP caching on our load balancers.
 Custom solutions for controlling the cacheable content are also possible.
 You can find out more about the caching setup here.

-On seriously high amounts of traffic the SSL overhead or the bandwidth usage could slow down the load balancers.
-If you expect more than 10.000 requests per second please contact our operations team for consultancy.
+On very high amounts of traffic the SSL overhead or the bandwidth usage could slow down even our load balancers.
+If you expect more than 10.000 requests per second please contact our operations team.

-How it works: Configuring more than one A record for an address returns those addresses on a different order on every DNS request.
+How this works: Configuring more than one A record for an address returns those addresses on a different order on every DNS request.
 We can configure those IP-Addresses on our load balancers for your vhost.
-Each IP-Address gets moved onto an other load balancer to balance the load between those.
+Each IP-Address gets moved onto a different load balancer to balance the traffic and SSL load between those.
 This does not affect reliability as our load balancers can do failovers on IP-Level.

 By default you will get databases on our shared database clusters.
 If your database uses a lot of memory, you have a huge workload in general or special requirements for your database (e.g. the most recent PostgreSQL Version or a specific vacuum configuration) we can setup a dedicated cluster for you.
 In this case please contact our operations team.